-I remember this being one of the scariest books in the series as a kid, and for the most part I can see why.
-The book opens with Amanda and her family moving to a creepy old house in a new town, which is a real life fear that I think most kids could relate to.
+I remember this being one of the scariest books in the series as a kid, and for the most part, I can see why.
+The book opens with Amanda and her family moving to a creepy old house in a new town, which is a real-life fear that I think most kids could relate to.
 Combine that with the abundance of trees everywhere that block out the sunlight and the strange behavior of their new friends, and you have some of the perfect elements for a good (if not wholly original) horror story.
 The ominous atmosphere that Stine carries throughout the book is probably it’s strongest feature.
 Amanda and her family were largely unremarkable characters, but their situation was bizarre and unpredictable enough that it kept things interesting.
 The use of the family dog in the plot provided both a sense of foreboding as well as some real emotional impact.
-The story would have benefited a lot if it went into more detail on the culture and creepy rituals of the people in Dark Falls (beyond their tendency to form weird slow walking circles around Amanda and her brother).
+The story would have benefited if it went into more detail on the culture and creepy rituals of the people in Dark Falls (beyond their tendency to form weird slow-walking circles around Amanda and her brother).
 It’s also not clear exactly what the people of Dark Falls are.
 Overall, the book accomplishes what it set out to do, and is deserving of its place as one of the better-rated books of the series.

 Observations & Spoilers

 A distant Uncle of Mr. Benson, whom he didn’t know he had, dies and leaves him a big old house in his will.
 Somehow this is not suspicious and the family packs up to move there so they can sell their old house and Dad can pursue his dream of becoming an author.
 This is how Welcome to Dead House begins, and it establishes that Mr. and Mrs. Benson are fairly clueless parents.